yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 where :math:`p_{ij}` is the probability of selecting atom :math:`j` to swap with atom :math:`i`.
 Typically, a value for *R0* around the average nearest-neighbor spacing is appropriate.
-Since this is simply a proability weighting, the swapping behavior is not very sensitive to the exact value of *R0*.
+Since this is simply a probability weighting, the swapping behavior is not very sensitive to the exact value of *R0*.

 The keyword *types* takes two or more atom types as its values.
 Only